Visiting Whipsnade Zoo With Young Children

 Whipsnade Zoo is not the best place for rainy days because it is mostly outside.
 When we visited on a snowy day we only stayed for a few hours and one of those was spent in soft play, but as we were members it meant we didn’t feel any pressure to stay any longer and still had a good time.
 The best places to warm up are the restaurant, soft play and the Butterfly House.
 The Discovery Centre is currently being renovated so much of it was closed when we visited at Easter, but that is inside too.

-A few of the animal houses have inside space (giraffes, sea lions, elephants, hippos and lions) but they will still be cold and you will need to walk outside in between them.
+A few of the animal houses have inside space (giraffes, elephants, hippos and lions) but they will still be cold and you will need to walk outside in between them.

 A dad, a pushchair and a young girl in a woolly hat standing on a raised viewing platform and looking out at 5 giraffes hanging out in their house